 Our paper is organized as follows.
 In Section \ref{sec2}, we introduce the regression model and the different criteria for the selection of the smoothing parameter $h$.
 In Section \ref{result}, we state our main results.
 We apply our theoretical results, in Subsection \ref{arch}, to ARCH(1) processes.
 A Monte-carlo simulation study is conducted in Subsection \ref{arch1}.
-The proofs of our results are given in Section \ref{sec4}.
-Appendix \ref{A} and \ref{B} are dedicated to the proofs of the main tools needed to establish our main results.
-Appendix \ref{C} gives and proves some ingredients for MDS used throughout the proofs of the main results.
+An essential part of the proofs of our results are givne in Section \ref{sec4}.
+A supplementary material \cite{KDSsupp} is provided containing the rest of the proofs required for the results of this paper as well as some technical ingredients (see section Supplement).